 To guide this study, two research questions and one hypothesis was generated:

-To what extent is health service available in primary schools in Central senatorial District of Delta State Nigeria.
+To what extent is health service available in primary schools in Central senatorial District of Delta State Nigeria?

 To what extents is health service utilized in primary schools in Central Senatorial District of Delta State.